 Who is your favourite scientist and why?

 It is very hard to pick a favourite – so many people have done really cool stuff!
-One scientist who I think is particularly noteworthy, though, is Jonas Salk (who discovered and developed the first successful polio vaccine).

 What is your favourite science term or concept?